DobbaWon/McDonalds-System-Clone/README.md

 [x] Emit item data onclick up to the Point Of Sale
+[x] Store item data in an order and pass through to Receipt [x] Replace Receipt with POSOrder until Order is served [x] Replace Drink Selections with Pop-up boxes for more choice and encapsulation [ ] Add Meals which include fries and drink
+[ ] Add remove item from order feature
-[x] Store item data in an order and pass through to Receipt [x] Replace Receipt with POSOrder until Order is served [ ] Replace Drink Selections with Pop-up boxes for more choice and encapsulation [ ] Add a toggle to outage items, preventing them from being used [ ] Add a POSServed Screen to cover menu when order has been served, acting as a confirmation screen [ ] Save Order to a database
+[ ] Add a toggle to outage items, preventing them from being used [ ] Add a POSServed Screen to cover menu when order has been served, acting as a confirmation screen [ ] Save Order to a database